afomera/devise-bootstrapped/README.md

 rails generate devise:views:bootstrap-form
 ```

+TODO: Figure out if we're going to generate mailer views or nto.

-If you've already generated the Devise views you can use the `-f` argument to force an override, but that will erase any of the changes you've made to the views!
+If you've already generated the Devise views you can use the `-f` argument to force an override, but that will erase any of the changes you've made to the views.

 ## Contributing